 We are involved in various legal and regulatory actions and proceedings which arise in the normal course of business, including interventions in regulatory proceedings and challenges to regulatory approvals and permits.
-While the final outcome of such actions and proceedings cannot be predicted with certainty, management believes that the resolution of such actions and proceedings will not have a material impact on our Consolidated Statements of Financial Position or Statements of Earnings.
+While the final outcome of such actions and proceedings cannot be predicted with certainty, management believes that the resolution of such actions and proceedings will not have a material impact on our consolidated financial position or results of operations.

 Legal costs related to the defense of loss contingencies are expensed as incurred.
-We had no material reserves for legal matters recorded as of December 31, 2021 or 2020 related to litigation.
+We had no material reserves for legal matters recorded as at December 31, 2022 or 2021, related to litigation.